Get free weekly resources from us!

 • VBS decorating is all about thinking outside the box—and then using the box as your prop!
 Keep things like boxes, packing paper, and poster tubes on hand to become masterpieces on your set!

 • Ask your congregation members to donate or lend items that match your theme.
-For example, for a Scuba VBS have people lend you some boxes to create underwater rock formations!
+For example, for a Rainforest Falls VBS, have people lend you some house plants to create a lush rainforest

 • Check with your local hardware store to see if they offer discounted rates or supplies.
 Be sure to recognize them for their generosity!